- 5 armies with 40 infantry

 - Europe: 5

 - South America: 2

 These numbers can be different depending on the version of Risk you are playing.
 To find the exact number of armies, look at the chart in the lower left-hand corner of the game board.

 At the end of any turn in which you have captured at least one territory, you will earn one (and only one) RISK card.

-If you have collected a set of 3 RISK cards, you may turn them in at the beginning of your next turn, or you may wait.
-But if you have 5 or 6 cards at the beginning of your turn, you must trade in at least one set, and may trade in a second set if you have one.
+If you have collected a set of 3 RISK cards, you may turn them in at the start of your next turn, or you may wait.
+But if you have 5 or 6 cards at the beginning of your turn, you must trade in at least one set and may trade in a second set if you have one.

 At the beginning of subsequent turns, you may trade in matched sets of cards and take additional armies based on the total number of sets anyone has traded in so far.
 For quick reference, keep traded-in cards face down under the bottom edge of the game board to mark the value (in armies) of the next trade.

 After the sixth set has been traded in, each additional set is worth 5 more armies.
 Example: If you trade in the seventh set, you get 20 armies; if you trade in the eighth, you get 25 armies, and so on.

 "First" and "second" set, etc., refer to sets traded in by anyone during the game.
 Thus, if you trade in the 3rd set in the game, you receive 8 armies, even if itis the first set you have traded in.